 Amazon announced in March of 2022 a stock split of 20 for 1 occurring in June.
 One share of approximately $2,700 will now be divided into 20 shares of $135-140 each.

 AT & T completed the spinoff of Warner Brothers Discovery.
-All the shareholders of AT & T who held the shares end of closing date of transaction will receive estimated 0.24 shares of Warner Brothers Discovery for each AT & T common stock.
+All the shareholders of AT & T who held the shares until the end of the closing date of the transaction will receive an estimated 0.24 shares of Warner Brothers Discovery for each AT & T common stock.

 All the above strategies have their own merits and demerits.
 It ultimately depends on each company’s strategic planning and goals and objectives.

 With over 10 years of experience in the fields of Investment and Financial Planning, Komal Motwani has worked and studies in institutions across globe, from India to Singapore and the US.

 Komal Motwani, CFP ® is a senior investment analyst at Yanni & Associates Investment Advisors, LLC., a Pennsylvania-based registered investment adviser.
 Information presented is for educational purposes only and does not intend to make an offer or solicitation for the sale or purchase of any specific securities, investments, or investment strategies.
 Investments involve risk and, unless otherwise stated, are not guaranteed.
 Be sure to first consult with a qualified financial adviser and/or tax professional before implementing any strategy discussed herein